The Zoo of Opers and Dualities: -twisted -opers and -opers with regular singularities

 Note, that changing the trivialization of $E$ via $g(z) \in SL(r+1)(z)$ changes $A(z)$ by the following $q$-gauge transformation

 giving $A$ the structure of $(SL(r+1),q)$-connection.

-The definition \ref{qopflagD} can be reformulated in a local form.
-Given a section $s(z)$ of $\mathcal{L}_r$, the oper condition is as follows.
+The Definition \ref{qopflagD} can be reformulated in a local form -- given a section $s(z)$ of $\mathcal{L}_{r+1}$, the oper condition is as follows.
 Consider the following determinants:

-The oper condition is equivalent to the fact that (\ref{altqW}) are nonzero. \begin{Def} We say that $(SL(r+1),q)$-oper has regular singularities defined by the collection of polynomials $\{\Lambda_i(z)\}_{i=1,\dots, r}$ when $\bar{\mathcal{A}}_i$ is an isomorphism except for zeroes of $\Lambda_i(z)$ for $i=1,\dots, r$. \end{Def} In local terms regular singularities condition can be reformulated as follows:
+The oper conditions are equivalent to the fact that (\ref{altqW}) are nonzero. \begin{Def} We say that $(SL(r+1),q)$-oper has regular singularities defined by the collection of polynomials $\{\Lambda_i(z)\}_{i=1,\dots, r}$ when $\bar{\mathcal{A}}_i$ is an isomorphism away from the zeros of $\Lambda_i(z)$ for $i=1,\dots, r$. \end{Def} In local terms, the regular singularities condition can be reformulated as follows: